The Importance of Drilling Bit Selection

 Drilling Cost & Bit Selection

-So, we have seen some of the key factors that make bit selection so important.
+So, we have seen some of the critical factors that make bit selection so important.
 Varied as they are, they have a single thing in common:

 Each has a cost.
-If the selection process is effective, the cost will be held to a minimum.
-If poor choices are made, costs will rise (check also oil well drilling well cost per foot).
+If the selection process is effective, the cost will be minimal.
+If poor choices are made, costs will rise (also check oil well drilling well cost per foot).
 Therefore, drilling bit selection is primarily an economic issue, yet, as we shall see, it has little to do with bit price.

 The Bit Selection For Drilling Sequence